 Heartworm Disease in Cats

 As a partially adapted host, where zero to minimal adult heartworms develop, diagnosis of heartworm infection in the cat is difficult.
 Infected cats may exhibit only transient clinical signs (e.g., vomiting or coughing) or die of infection without a diagnosis.
-It is therefore recommended that cats living in (or travelling to) endemic areas should receive appropriate monthly preventives against heartworm beginning within 1 month of first mosquito exposure and continuing until 1 month after the last exposure to mosquitoes.
-Due to the low risk of adult worm development, testing before administration of prophylaxis is not required.
+It is therefore recommended that cats living in, (or travelling to) endemic areas should receive appropriate monthly preventives against heartworm beginning within 1 month of first mosquito exposure and continuing until 1 month after the last exposure to mosquitoes.
+Due to the low risk of adult worm development and the higher incidence of unisex infections (often male), testing before administration of prophylaxis is not required.